Testing for differential abundance in compositional counts data, with application to microbiome studies: Further examination of the reference selection procedure

 \subsection{Examining naive approaches for reference selection}

-The reference selection method presented in \cref{subsec:choosing_reference} aims to find a subset of $\mathcal{B}$, the full set of non-differentially abundant taxa.
-In this subsection, we show how selecting references at random, or while disregarding \eqref{eq:NullAssumption}, can lead to lack of FDR control by the method presented in \cref{sec:oracle_test}.
+The reference selection method presented in \S~\ref{subsec:choosing_reference} aims to find a set of non-differentially abundant taxa.
+In this subsection, we show how selecting references at random, or while disregarding \eqref{eq:NullAssumption}, can lead to lack of FDR control by the method presented in \S~\ref{subsec:oracle_test}.

-We examine two possible alternative approaches for the reference selection method \cref{subsec:choosing_reference}.
+We examine two possible alternative approaches for the reference selection method \S~\ref{subsec:choosing_reference}.
 The first approach picks taxa at random for the reference set.
 The second approach picks the most abundant taxa as a reference set.
 Taxon abundance is computed by the total number of counts observed in a taxon across all subjects.
-In order to evaluate these approaches, we performed the following evaluation: for a given simulation setting, e.g., the 3rd setting presented in \cref{subsec:sim_gut}, 72 data sets were sampled.
+In order to evaluate these approaches, we performed the following evaluation: for a given simulation setting, e.g., the 5th setting presented in \S~\ref{subsec:sim_multinom}, 200 data sets were sampled.
 For each realized dataset, two reference set of taxa were selected using the approaches stated above.
-The method proposed in \cref{sec:oracle_test} was used to detect differentially abundant taxa using the selected reference sets.
+The method proposed in \S~\ref{subsec:oracle_test} was used to detect differentially abundant taxa using the selected reference sets.
 The BH procedure was applied for FDR control at level $q=0.1$.

 Table~\ref{app:naive_ref_results} presents the estimated FDR of the two alternative reference selection methods by scenario.
 Both procedures are observed to select a large number of differentially abundant taxa into the reference set $B$.
-As a result, the procedure of \cref{sec:oracle_test} lacks FDR control.
+As a result, the procedure of \S~\ref{subsec:oracle_test} lacks FDR control.